safespring/web/content/blogg/2022-03-terraform-module.md

 reason for this is that the new module automatically switches usage of «boot from volume» on and off based on whether the flavor name starts with an «l» or not.
 The new module also defaults to use [our new compute flavors][newflavors], while the deprecated ones default to the old deprecated flavors.
 Last but not least, the new module can [receive a map variable describing a set of additional data disks to be attached to the instance][diskmap].

-{{<note "Note">}}The module library is constantly evolving so this blog post explains the features currently available and how to use them.
-Please also look at the code, comments, and variable definitions to get the full picture.
+{{<note "Note">}}The module library is constantly evolving, so this blog post explains the features currently available and how to use them.
+Please also look at the code, comments, and variable definitions to get the whole picture.
 Especially at a later point in time. {{</note>}}

 ## Examples